ultimate271/notes/sanderson/mistbornTFE03.04.md

 we’ve established that I’m a gentleman.
 However, I doubt the couples below would appreciate us trampling their toes.”

+#### Vin inquires about the reading material, and Elend gives his opinion of the nobility
 “Agreed.
 What were you reading?”

 “Dilisteni,” Elend said.
 “Trials of Monument.
 Heard of it?”